Guide to historic pubs in London

 Built half a millennium ago

-If you can find Ye Old Mitre, then you'll be met with a pub dripping in history, built nearly half a millennium ago for servants that worked at the Bishops of Ely's palace.
-It's tricky to imagine the magnificent palace that once stood next to the pub, surrounded by pretty cherry trees and lush gardens, since it's now just like any other concrete London alley.
+If you can find Ye Old Mitre, you'll be met with a pub dripping in history, built nearly half a millennium ago.
 One cherry tree remains out front, and the history books claim that Elizabeth I would dance around it like a maypole with Sir Christopher Hatton.
-Step inside and it's wildly atmospheric, with dark oak furniture against rusty red walls and traditional bar fittings.
-As for food and drinks, there's a selection of real ales on tap and a handful of homemade bar snacks to keep the hunger pangs at bay.
+Step inside and it's wildly atmospheric, with dark oak furniture against rusty red walls and traditional fittings.
+As for food and drinks, there's a selection of real ales on tap and homemade bar snacks to keep hunger at bay.

 The Guinea